 - i.
-Make sure the PTO is off. - ii.
-Make sure the flow control valve (Figure 113) is shut off. - iii.
-Check the connections between the tractor and the trailer to ensure the pressure and return lines are connected properly and securely. - iv.
-Ensure the rear door is open.
-(Procedures for opening the door are following this procedure). - v.
-Engage the PTO on the tractor.
+Make sure the PTO is off - ii.
+Make sure the flow control valve (Figure 114, page 92) is shut off - iii.
+Check the connections between the tractor and the trailer to ensure the pressure and return lines are connected properly and securely - iv.
+Ensure the rear door is open (Procedures for opening rear door are shown on page 100) - v.
+Engage the PTO on the tractor

-The following procedures are for using trailer mounted controls.
+The following procedures are for using trailer mounted controls:

-Power for the optional wired remote panel is obtained from the center pin of the 7-way socket.

-For wireless remote control procedures, see additional 2021 Eagletron II Manual.
+- Power for the optional wired remote panel is obtained from the center pin of the 7-way socket. - For wireless remote-control procedures, see additional 2021 Eagletron II Manual.